geertjanw/ojet-training/README.md

    * load the 'loader.js' file from the 'my-employee-form-container' component into the ViewModel of a module, i.e., into 'incidents.js'
     * load the 'loader.js' file from the 'my-employee-form' component in the ViewModel of the 'my-employee-form-container' component, i.e., into the 'my-employee-form-container-viewModel.js', and note that you can now remove the reference to it from the 'incidents.js' file
    * add a property named 'data' of type 'array' to the 'component.json' file of the 'my-employee-form-container' component
-   * move the View code from the module, i.e., from the 'incidents.html' file, into the 'my-employee-form-container-view.html' file and make sure to reference the 'data' property as '$props.data', instead of '[[employees]]'
+   * move the View code from the module, i.e., from the 'incidents.html' file, into the 'my-employee-form-container-view.html' file and make sure to reference the 'data' property as '[[$props.data]]', instead of '[[employees]]'

 5. Use the new custom element, i.e., 'my-employee-form-container', as follows in 'incidents.html':